nip.utils.torch.DummyOptimizer#

 (*args, **kwargs)step

-(*args, **kwargs)Performs a single optimization step (parameter update).
+(*args, **kwargs)Perform a single optimization step to update parameter.

 zero_grad